In this article, we explain how to create a personal logo in seven easy steps and offer three resources that can help.

 3. Create a Mood Board

-A mood board helps determine how the logo will make others feel.
+A mood board helps determine how a logo will make others feel.
 Evaluating appealing colors, shapes, lettering, images, and other elements can help inspire effective logo design.
 You can even add a monogram.

 4. Pick the Right Color Scheme

 Reading up on color psychology can help you decide which colors to use and what emotions you want to evoke.
 For example, green conveys balance, while red encourages people to act.

-Your choice of color should also compliment the visual design of your website, product, email and business.
+Your choice of color should also complement the visual design of your website, product, email and business.
 A mishmash of dozens of colors on one site will put off visitors.

 The design services featured further down can help you pick the right colors for your logo.
 I also like the Adobe Color Wheel.